chapel-lang/chapel/doc/rst/tools/mason/mason.rst

    compilation steps beyond what the Chapel compiler offers, Mason might not be the most suitable choice.
 Consider alternatives like `Make` for greater flexibility in crafting intricate build commands.
-As an example, the Arkouda project, a prominent open-source Chapel application, utilizes `Make` to run preparatory Python scripts before the final binary compilation.
+As an example, the Arkouda project, a prominent open-source Chapel application, uses `Make` to run preparatory Python scripts before the final binary compilation.

 **Combining Mason with Make:**